 They own more traditional grocery stores than anyone else, and yet I seldom shop there unless I want one of their “buy three six packs of soda and get three free” sales, which I do not.
 If you want enough soda to destroy your stomach lining, they are really the best game in town.

 I’m lucky enough to live on an island where the only grocery store is independent.
 The islands don’t really take well to chains.
-It not without minor inconsistencies, though.
+It not without minor inconveniences, though.

 The math department at my old college had a big display screen outside the chair's office.
 It was a vehicle for math propaganda.
 I learned, for example, that actress Teri Hatcher had been a math major, a tidbit somewhat undermined by my having read an interview in which Ms. Hatcher said that if she had to do college over again, she would major in literature because she enjoyed reading.
 The fact that Ms. Hatcher became an actress tended to undermine the value of the tidbit further.
 In the four and half years I spent trying to pass calculus, I encountered many problems of the type, "If two trains pass each other in the dead of night with train A carrying five hundred thousand Jello pudding pops and train B leaving at midnight, what color shoes was the dispatcher wearing?"
 I don't have an acting related factoid to plug in here to complete my point, because in four and half years of calculus, I never encountered a problem remotely related to acting and know nothing about it otherwise.
 It seems dubious to try to associate Ms. Hatcher's success as an actress with her having majored in math in college.